ysymyth/awesome-language-agents/README.md

 To understand more, read Section 4 of our [paper](https://arxiv.org/abs/2309.02427).

 ## Papers
 Note: Below is only a subset of papers scraped from [CoALA.bib](CoALA.bib), with potentially incorrect action space labels.
 Date is based on arxiv v1.
-They do not represent all language agent work, and we plan to add more work soon (pull requests welcome).
+They do not represent all language agent work, and we plan to add more work soon (pull requests welcome), and have labels for highly cited work.

 * (2021-10) [AI Chains: Transparent and Controllable Human-AI Interaction by Chaining Large Language Model Prompts](http://arxiv.org/abs/2110.01691) (reasoning)
 * (2021-10) [SILG: The Multi-environment Symbolic Interactive Language Grounding Benchmark](http://arxiv.org/abs/2110.10661) (environment)